aiexplorations/aiexplorations/README.md

 ## 🧑‍💻 About Me

 - Always learning, always building.
-- Passionate about the intersection of AI, creativity, and developer experience.
+- Passionate about the intersection of AI, mathematics, engineering and science.
 - Deep learning models, transformers, RL, and scalable pipelines.
-- Scalable ML and DL with TensorFlow, Keras, Spark.
-- Natural language processing, sequence classification, and time series analysis.
 - Graph analytics, sensor data, and computer vision.
-- Focused on security, data privacy, and great architecture.

 ---